hyosung11/Launch-School/Courses/journal.md

 11:28 Taking a meal break.
 I've just been practicing different object creation patterns.

 13:12 I seem to understand the student submitted examples from the exercises better now.
 I needed the practice with object creation patterns.
 I'm ready to go to the gym now.

+## 20220610 금요일

+10:14 I want to be faster with more speed endurance for soccer.
+I have to pee right now.
+Will we have enough to play on Sunday.
+Come on guys, let's go!

+10:56 Going through more problems but feel hungry so making some soup to eat.